samyuktasreeram/ODT2026-finalproject-samyukta/README.md

 - what technologies are involved.

 **Response:**
-`Empire State of Mind is a gamified interaction in which the player lights up a building by accomplishing levels of a pattern-remembrance game.
-It provides an engaging experience through the varied use of coloured lights and stimulating buzzer sounds, enabling a pattern of psychological reinforcement that keeps a player wanting to keep coming back for more, and inspiring a sense of competitiveness and challenge in them.
-The coloured lights and sound effects are accomplished through NeoPixel strips and a buzzer connected to an ESP 32.`
+`Empire State of Mind is a gamified, physical interaction in which the player lights up a model of the Empire State Building by completing three levels of a pattern-memory game.
+Each level corresponds to a section of the building's facade, lit by 2 dedicated LED strips.
+The game flashes a sequence of touch-pad positions for the player to memorise and reproduce — getting harder to remember as the pressure mounts.
+Correct answers reward the player with ascending tones and a purple light sweep; mistakes trigger a harsh buzzer and a red/ pink flash across the whole structure.

+What makes the experience compelling is its combination of sensory feedback and architectural storytelling.
+The building itself becomes a scoreboard — each successfully lit section adds to a growing, glowing structure.
+The buzzer sounds are deliberately emotional: satisfying when correct, jarring when wrong.
+This psychological push-and-pull creates a loop of tension and reward that keeps players coming back.
+Technologies involved include an ESP32 microcontroller, six NeoPixel LED strips, six capacitive touch pads, and a PWM buzzer, all programmed in MicroPython.`

 ---